Fauci unleashed: Doc takes 'liberating' turn at center stage

-1 of6 Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, laughs while speaking in the James Brady Press Briefing Room at the White House, Thursday, Jan.
+1 of6 White House press secretary Jen Psaki speaks with Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, during a press briefing in the James Brady Press Briefing Room at the White House, Thursday, Jan.
 21, 2021, in Washington.
 Alex Brandon/AP Show More Show Less

 2 of6 Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, laughs while speaking in the James Brady Press Briefing Room at the White House, Thursday, Jan.
 21, 2021, in Washington.
 Alex Brandon/AP Show More Show Less

-3 of6 White House press secretary Jen Psaki speaks with Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, during a press briefing in the James Brady Press Briefing Room at the White House, Thursday, Jan.
+3 of6 Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, laughs while speaking in the James Brady Press Briefing Room at the White House, Thursday, Jan.
 21, 2021, in Washington.
 Alex Brandon/AP Show More Show Less

 4 of6 Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, takes questions as he speaks with reporters in the James Brady Press Briefing Room at the White House, Thursday, Jan.
 21, 2021, in Washington.
 Alex Brandon/AP Show More Show Less